-Charlie and Ivy’s had a MASSIVE range of dressings, spreads, bread dippers and mayonnaises and you could try each and every one of them.
-These dressings were lovely, especially the Smoked Chilli as it was flavoursome but had a nice ‘kick’ to it, the Honey and Mustard dressing was nice too.
+Charlie and Ivy’s had a MASSIVE range of dressings, spreads, bread dippers and mayonnaise.
+And you could try each and every one of them.
+These dressings were lovely, especially the Smoked Chill.
+It was flavoursome but had a nice kick to it.
+The Honey and Mustard dressing was nice too.
 This is a delightful family company that are passionate about their product and supporting the farming industry which is becoming a rarity.
-All of their products can be viewed and bought online here.
+All of their products can be viewed and bought online.

-I bought this marvellous ‘Goodie Bag’ from the Healthy Food Magazine stand containing lots of different healthy foods to try.
-I thought it was great for £5 with a magazine that’s usually £3.20 included.
+I bought this marvellous “Goodie Bag” from the Healthy Food Magazine stand containing lots of different healthy foods to try.
+It was a great deal for £5 with a magazine that’s usually £3.20 included.
 I had the Quinoa snack pot for lunch yesterday but I’m yet to try anything else from this selection.
-I think I’ll try the White Cheese Popcorn this afternoon!
+I think I’ll try the White Cheese Popcorn this afternoon.

-Did you go to the Eat Well Show?
+Did you go to the BBC Good Food Eat Well Show?
 What did you think of it?

 Be sure to follow me on social media to keep up to date with my latest posts!